auth0/auth0-flutter/README.md

 #### Accept user invitations

-To accept organization invitations your application needs to support [deep linking](https://docs.flutter.dev/development/ui/navigation/deep-linking), as invitation links are HTTPS-only.
-Tapping on the invitation link should open your application.
+To accept organization invitations your app needs to support [deep linking](https://docs.flutter.dev/development/ui/navigation/deep-linking), as invitation links are HTTPS-only.
+Tapping on the invitation link should open your app.

-When your application gets opened by an invitation link, grab the invitation URL and pass it to the `login()` method.
+When your app gets opened by an invitation link, grab the invitation URL and pass it to the `login()` method.

 ```dart
 final result = await auth0.webAuthentication.login(invitationUrl: url);